-Often times, root canal therapy, dental fillings, dental crowns, and other restorative dentistry procedures at Serene Dental can repair teeth that have become damaged from infection, tooth decay, and even traumatic injuries.
-However, when these treatments cannot save the tooth or prevent further damage from occurring, an extraction is necessary.
+Often, root canal therapy, dental fillings, dental crowns, and other restorative dentistry procedures at Serene Dental can repair teeth that have become damaged from infection, tooth decay, and even traumatic injuries.
+However, when these treatments cannot save the tooth or prevent further damage, an extraction is necessary.

 Having a tooth pulled involves removing a tooth completely from its roots in the jaw.
-This procedure is incredibly common, and our team performs extractions in Portland, OR on an everyday basis.
+This procedure is incredibly common, and our team performs extractions in Portland, OR, daily.

 At Serene Dental, we perform both simple extractions and surgical extractions to pull a tooth.
-We will use some level of sedation to make sure the procedure is comfortable for you—we do not want you to experience any pain.
-We typically administer injections of a local anesthetic to numb the area of the extraction, but in special or more complicated cases, we will use general anesthesia.
+We will use some sedation level to make sure the procedure is comfortable for you—we do not want you to experience any pain.
+We typically administer local anesthetic injections to numb the area of the extraction, but in special or more complicated cases, we will use general anesthesia.

 Most of the time, local anesthesia is used for simple extractions.
 Your Portland dentist will use a special tool known as an elevator to loosen the tooth from its socket, and then they will use forceps to lift it out of place.
-In a simple extraction, you can expect to feel some pressure during the procedure, but it will not be painful.
+You can expect to feel some pressure during the procedure in a simple extraction, but it will not be painful.

 Genera anesthesia will be used to achieve a completely unconscious state for a surgical extraction.
 Surgical extractions are performed when a tooth has yet to break through the gum line.